github/docs/content/actions/hosting-your-own-runners/managing-self-hosted-runners-with-actions-runner-controller/deploying-runner-scale-sets-with-actions-runner-controller.md

 - {% data reusables.actions.actions-runner-controller-security-practices-namespace %}
 - {% data reusables.actions.actions-runner-controller-security-practices-secret %}
 - We recommend running production workloads in isolation. {% data variables.product.prodname_actions %} workflows are designed to run arbitrary code, and using a shared Kubernetes cluster for production workloads could pose a security risk.
+- Ensure you have implemented a way to collect and retain logs from the controller, listeners, and ephemeral runners.

 {% endnote %}